vdemichev/DiaNN/README.md

 * **--predictor** instructs DIA-NN to perform deep learning-based prediction of spectra, retention times and ion mobility values
 * **--prefix [string]** adds a string at the beginning of each file name (specified with --f) &ndash; convenient when working with automatic scripts for the generation of config files
 * **--prosit** export prosit input based on the FASTA digest
+* **--protein-quant-qvalue [X]** a hint to DIA-NN indicating the preferred q-value threshold at which precursors will be prioritised for protein quantification, default value is 0.01
 * **--proteoforms** enables the proteoform confidence scoring mode
 * **--pr-filter [file name]** specify a file containing a list of precursors (same format as the Precursor.Id column in DIA-NN output), FASTA digest will be filtered to only include these precursors
 * **--qvalue [X]** specifies the precursor-level q-value filtering threshold for the main report
 * **--quant-acc [X]** sets the precision-accuracy balance for QuantUMS to X, where X must be between 0 and 1
-* **--quant-pep [X]** sets the posterior error probability threshold for precursor ions to be used for quantification: precursors not passing the threshold may be ignored by some algorithms of DIA-NN, default value is 0.05
-* **--quant-ori-names** .quant files will retain original raw file names even if saved to a separate directory, convenient for .quant file manipulation
 * **--quant-fr [N]** sets the number of top fragment ions among which the fragments that will be used for quantification are chosen for the legacy (pre-QuantUMS) quantification mode.
 Default value is 6
+* **--quant-ori-names** .quant files will retain original raw file names even if saved to a separate directory, convenient for .quant file manipulation
+* **--quant-pep [X]** a hint to DIA-NN indicating the preferred PEP threshold at which precursor intensities will be used for relative quantification across the experiment, default value is 0.05
+* **--quant-qvalue [X]** a hint to DIA-NN indicating the preferred q-value threshold at which precursor intensities will be used for relative quantification across the experiment, default value is 0.01
 * **--quick-mass-acc** (experimental) when choosing the MS2 mass accuracy setting automatically, DIA-NN will use a fast heuristical algorithm instead of IDs number optimisation
 * **--quant-no-ms1** instructs QuantUMS not to use the recorded MS1 quantities directly
 * **--quant-params [params]** use previously obtained QuantUMS parameters